humbertog/amlo_mananeras_pub/README.md

 # Latent Dirichlet Allocation (LDA) analysis and visualizations of AMLO's morning conferences

-LDA is used in order to discover the topics that the president AMLO talks in his daily morning conferences (mañaneras).
-MALLET's algorithm (http://mallet.cs.umass.edu/ ) is used after some basic pre-processing of the text data, including:
+LDA is applied to discover the topics that the president AMLO talks in his daily morning conferences (mañaneras).
+Gensim's (Python) interface to MALLET's algorithm (http://mallet.cs.umass.edu/ ) is used after some basic pre-processing of the text data, including:
 - special character removal
 - bigram creation